Lettuce, 'Grandpa Admire's'

 *Ark of Taste Heirloom*

-This might be our favorite lettuce we grow here at Uprising and one that deserves a better look from market growers.
-Admires’ produces VERY large blocky dense green heads blushed with just the right amount of red to the tips of the leaves.
+(Lactuca sativa) This might be our favorite lettuce we grow here at Uprising and one that deserves a better look from market growers.
+Admires’ produces VERY large, blocky, dense green heads blushed with just the right amount of red to the tips of the leaves.
 Extremely uniform, it holds up well to packing.
-Some classify it as a butterhead which I don’t think is entirely right (probably more akin to Batavian/summercrisp types).
+Some classify it as a butterhead, which I don’t think is entirely correct (probably more akin to Batavian/summercrisp types).
 It will form a loose head if left to full maturity.
 Firm texture similar to a tender romaine.
-Presented to the Seed Saver Exchange in 1977 by 90 year old Cloe Lowrey, granddaughter to civil war veteran George Admire (b.
+Presented to the Seed Saver Exchange in 1977 by 90-year-old Cloe Lowrey, granddaughter to civil war veteran George Admire (b.
 1822).

 55 days.
 UO